olcf/spack-environments/README.md

-# OCLF User Environment
+# OCLF User Environment - NOT FOR USE - IN DEVELOPMENT

+## This is non-working, untested placeholder example.

-Spack Environment files to assist OLCF users in setup their development environment at the OLCF
+Spack Environment files to assist OLCF users in setup their development environment at the OLCF.

 ## Getting Started